Updated Apr 06, 2026

-However, it was not just the GMC that turned to the virtual world as a place to host such vital examinations.
-Assessments such as Membership of the Royal College of Psychiatrists (MRCPsych) and Membership of the Royal College of Obstetricians and Gynecologists (MRCOG) among others turned to online platforms to verify medical and surgical knowledge, forgoing the traditional demonstration of practical clinical skills.
+The GMC was not alone in turning to the virtual world to host these vital examinations.
+Assessments such as Membership of the Royal College of Psychiatrists (MRCPsych) and Membership of the Royal College of Obstetricians and Gynecologists (MRCOG), among others, moved online to test medical and surgical knowledge, sometimes through forms of online oral assessment, often without the traditional demonstration of practical clinical skills.

-The Royal College of Psychiatrists (MRCPsych) has gone a step further and taken their clinical examinations online too in a bid to minimise the negative effects of the pandemic.
-Other institutions have continued to run their face-to-face assessments with stringent social distancing measures in place and the universal use of facemasks.
+The Royal College of Psychiatrists (MRCPsych) went a step further by moving clinical examinations online in a bid to minimise the negative effects of the pandemic.
+Other institutions continued to run face-to-face assessments with stringent social distancing measures and universal mask use.

 [Source Paper] R. Ellis, R.S.
 Oeppen, P.A.
 Brennan,